jounihenrikki/bashy/README.md

 **Files**

-Main source file bashy.bash must be in PATH, and other .bash libraries must be in same directory, so for simplicity they are all in ~/.local/bin.
+Main source file bashy.bash must be in PATH, and other .bash libraries in turn must be in same directory.
+For simplicity they are with the executables.

-Bash source files - bashy libraries - in ~/.local/bin
+Bash source files - bashy libraries - in _~/.local/bin_

     bashy.bash        main source file library
     skeleton.bash     library file template